katahiromz/EGA/EGA-Manual.md

   usage: equal(value1, value2)
 ```

 Compares two values.
-Returns 1 if two values are equal. zero if not equal.
+Returns `1` if two values are equal. `0` if not equal.

 Same as `==`.